IUD’s (Intrauterine devices)

 Instructions for patients who are considering an IUD.

-> Discuss with your GP.
-If you intend to have an IUD fitted, make an appointment with your GP to discuss this option with you and to perform the neccessary tests.
+Discuss with your GP.
+If you intend to have an IUD fitted, make an appointment with your GP to discuss this option with you and to perform the necessary tests.

-If you are coming to the Private Clinic for a pregnancy termination, we can usually insert the IUD at the time of the termination, but only if you have had the necessary tests performed beforehand (see below) and we hve received the results beforehand.
+If you are coming to the Private Clinic for a pregnancy termination, we can usually insert the IUD at the time of the termination, but only if you are 8 weeks pregnant or less, and have had the necessary tests performed beforehand (see below).
 Please inform us that you intend to have an IUD inserted when you make your appointment.
 You will usually need to allow a few days to arrange for your test results to be completed by the lab and sent to us.

-Alternatively, we can talk to you about this option during your counseling and perform the neccessary preliminary tests for insertion during your next period.
+Alternatively, we can talk to you about this option during your counseling and perform the necessary preliminary tests prior to the termination so that the insertion can be performed during your next period.

-> Vaginal Swabs.
-We require that your GP take some vaginal swabs (similar to a PAP smear) before you have an IUD inserted.
-These tests are now considered “best practice” and are necessary to make sure that you don’t have any infection that you may be unaware of which could be introduced into your uterus on the IUD.
+Vaginal Swabs.
+We require that your GP take some vaginal swabs before you have an IUD inserted.
+These tests are considered “best practice” and are necessary to make sure that you don’t have any infection that you may be unaware of which could be introduced into your uterus on the IUD.
 A uterine infection, if undetected and not treated, could affect your future fertility.

 The doctors abbreviations for the required tests are;